menu

 Its most powerful axis of interaction, mass land destruction, has a ton of negative feelings associated with it.
 Few things will get you hated off of a table as quickly as Obliterate.

 Typically, red decks compensate for their deficiencies with artifacts and colorless cards.
-Unlike with white, red doesn't have many equipment-based cards, so it tends to lean on colorless staples like All Is Dust, Solemn Simulacrum and Nevinyrral's Disk.
+Unlike with white, red doesn't have many equipment-based cards, so it tends to lean on colorless staples like All is Dust, Solemn Simulacrum and Nevinyrral's Disk.
 Those are clearly outside out of the budget for this series, which makes things a little awkward.

 Picking the Commander